inequalitystreet/inequalitystreet.github.io/index.md

 ### 📮 How to apply

-Applications must be submitted via the **University of Birmingham Jobs Portal**.
+Applications must be submitted via the **University of Birmingham Jobs Portal by 11.59pm Sunday 30th August 2026**.
 We don't accept email applications, so please don't leave it to the last minute ⏰

-Shortlisted applicants will be contacted by shortly after the deadline (interview date TBC).
-Interviews will be held in-person at the University of Birmingham.
+Shortlisted applicants will be contacted by shortly after the deadline.
+Interviews will be held in-person at the University of Birmingham during the w/c 14th September 2026.

 ### 💬 Still got questions?